teichholz/go-term-editor/README.md

 # go-term-editor

-A simple editor I developed on in my free time.
-As of now this project is paused, since it took too much of my time and was not well scoped.
+A simple editor I develop on in my free time.

 The project is inspired by:
 - https://github.com/xi-editor/xi-editor: The implementation of a rope as a b-tree as well as many useful generic operations on it